 Finding new ways to burn off energy at home requires some creativity and willingness to experiment.
 For pillow crawling, your baby must use both body and brain to climb to the top of Pillow Mountain and (hopefully) find a nap on the other side ❤️

-With just water and ice, you can compare temperatures, explore solids and liquids, and (of course) splash.
+With just water and ice, your baby can compare temperatures, explore solids and liquids, and (of course) splash.
 Best of all, it works at every stage of development.

 Taking things out of a container and putting them back in is so much fun for your baby, who’s gaining control of their hands.
 Muffin tins and a few balls (or pom poms) are all you need for this scientific exploration of in and out.